Skrillbill/Twitch_LeaderBoardScraper/README.md

 ### [TWITCH_SETTINGS]
 ```
-Streamer                  = Full Twitch chat popout URL for the desired streamer
+Streamer                  = Full Twitch chat popout URL for the desired streamer.
+If not specified,
+                              the default value is used.
 ```

 ### [SCRAPER_SETTINGS]